vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Sabara on Jaimidi, X, 1, 35 asserts Kubzıkāpitha——(where Sati's private

-that the word 'Caru' is ascd in the parts fell while her corpse was being sense of sthāli from the Himalaya carried by Siva).
+that the word 'Caru' is ascd in the parts fell while her corpse was being sense of sthāli from the Himalaya carried by Śiva).
 Kālıkā 64.
 53-54 to the Kopāri country. and 71-72

 Kumārılam(on the Vitastā 10 Kasmira) Kudmalamlar.)
 M 22.
 46 (ārāddha vam 81 11